Taylor Lewan: 2016–2018: Pro Bowl seasons

 In 2016, Lewan remained the starting left tackle, starting all 16 games and blocking for DeMarco Murray as he led the American Football Conference (AFC) in rushing yards and finished third in the league.

-On October 23, 2016, Lewan scored his first NFL touchdown on a 10-yard pass from Marcus Mariota in a 34–26 loss to the Indianapolis Colts.
-Three weeks later, Lewan was ejected in the first quarter of a 47–25 victory over the Green Bay Packers after pushing a referee during an altercation with defensive tackle Letroy Guion.
+On October 23, 2016, Lewan scored his first NFL touchdown on a 10-yard pass from Marcus Mariota during a 34–26 loss to the Indianapolis Colts.
+Three weeks later, Lewan was ejected in the first quarter of the 47–25 victory over the Green Bay Packers after pushing a referee during an altercation with defensive tackle Letroy Guion.
 Lewan was selected to his first Pro Bowl for the 2016 season.
 The Titans finished with a 9–7 record and narrowly missed the playoffs.
 Lewan was ranked 72nd by his fellow players on the NFL Top 100 Players of 2017.

 On April 25, 2017, the Titans picked up the fifth-year option on Lewan's rookie contract.
-Lewan started all 16 games in 2017 as the Titans finished with another 9–7 record.
-On December 19, 2017, Lewan was named to his second Pro Bowl.
+He started all 16 games in 2017 as the Titans finished with another 9–7 record.
+On December 19, Lewan was named to his second Pro Bowl.
 He was ranked 78th by his fellow players on the NFL Top 100 Players of 2018.

 On July 27, 2018, Lewan signed a five-year, $80 million contract extension with the Titans with $50 million guaranteed, making him the highest-paid offensive lineman in league history.